novalagung/go-eek/README.md

 # go-eek

-Blazingly fast and secure go evaluation library, created on top of [Go plugin API](https://golang.org/pkg/plugin/).
+Blazingly fast and secure go evaluation library, created on top of [Go `pkg/plugin` package](https://golang.org/pkg/plugin/).

-On go-eek, evaluation expression is encapsulated into single function, stored in a go file, and then the particular file will be build into a plugin file (`*.so` file).
-Next, for every evaluation call, it will happen by consuming the plugin file.
+On go-eek, the eval expression is encapsulated into a single function, and stored in a go file.
+The go file later on will be build into a plugin file (`*.so` file).
+And then next, for every evaluation call, it will happen in the plugin file.
 This is why go-eek is insanely fast.

-go-eek accept standar Go expression.
+go-eek accept standar Go syntax expression.

 ## Example